The following are some frequently asked questions regarding our saliva collection instructions:

 Many “anti-aging/wrinkle" creams contain the very hormones that we test.
-It is easy to contaminate a specimen by direct contact with the straw or tube or by absorption into the body, thus altering the results to an inaccurate higher level.
+It is easy to contaminate a specimen by direct contact with the straw or tube or by absorption into the body, thus altering the results to an inaccurately higher level.

-For the testing of estradiol, DHEA, progesterone, and testosterone, we take an equal amount of specimen from each tube and transfer it into a 5th tube, the pool, which is used for testing.
+For the testing of estradiol, DHEA, progesterone, and testosterone, we take an equal amount of specimen from each tube and transfer it into a fifth tube, the pool, which is used for testing.
 This process ensures a more accurate overall average of the hormone level, compensating for the natural daily peaks and troughs of these analytes.
 If only one tube is collected at a random time of day, there is no way to know if the result reflects one of those daily fluctuations and is accurate.
-For cortisol, however, we want to catch those ups and downs, (the expected diurnal pattern) and test each tube individually.
+For cortisol, however, we want to catch those ups and downs, the expected diurnal pattern and test each tube individually.